lorenzoshoenleber/ToDeFi-2024/README.md

 ## Milestones
 Grant Timeline:
 1. Design the conference program:
-  a.
-Select up-to-date topics in the DeFi subject.
+  - Select up-to-date topics in the DeFi subject.
-  b.
-Select speakers and discussants among established international researchers.
+  - Select speakers and discussants among established international researchers.
 2. Preparing a webpage of the event for the sake of visibility.
 3. Advertise the event on various platforms and social channels.
 4. Organize the event: venue, hotel, social dinner.